 - Teachers provide students academic instruction for daily living and employment.

-- Students acquire independent-living skills, such as money management, household maintenance, citizenship, grooming, how to make and keep friends, and how to take care of medical needs.
+- Students acquire independent-living skills, such as money management, household maintenance, citizenship, grooming, how to make and keep friends, travel training and how to take care of medical needs.

 - Students develop recreational skills to enhance personal and professional relationships, as well as expand proficiency in special areas of interest.

 - Students acquire socialization skills to increase their chances for success at home, at work and in the community.

 The Children’s Guild partners with businesses in the community so students receive real-life vocational training experiences.
 Community internships are developed to support the student’s career aspirations.